decargroup/uwb_interface/README.md

 2. Added to a message queue, which is used to trigger callbacks as described by the next thread.

 ### Thread 3: Callback dispatcher
 This thread continuously monitors the message queue described above, looping through any messages in the queue, executing callbacks registered for that message prefix.
 Hence, when a user experiences a callback call, it is inside a different thread (this one) than the main thread.
-Thread 3 and Thread 1 are user-facing threads, where as Thread 2 is strictly internal.
+Thread 3 and Thread 1 are user-facing threads, whereas Thread 2 is strictly internal.
 The reason Thread 3 and Thread 2 weren't merged into one thread was becaused callbacks could potentially taking a very long time to execute, which would block the serial reading.
 This way, the serial monitor can continue to operate even if a very long callback is running.